anilzen/anilzen.github.io/content/home/publications.md

 weight: 90

 title: Selected Publications
-subtitle: 'My work spans a wide range of topics including analysis of PDEs, gravitational waves, numerical relativity, perturbation theory, and computational methods.
+subtitle: '<br>My work spans a wide range of topics including analysis of PDEs, gravitational waves, numerical relativity, perturbation theory, and computational methods.
 <br>
 <br>
-Each paper on this list is from a different journal: Analysis & PDE, Physical Review Letters, Physical Review D, Physical Review X, Journal of Computational Physics, Nonlinearity, and Classical and Quantum Gravity.
+Each paper on this list is from a different journal: Analysis & PDE, Physical Review Letters, Physical Review D, Physical Review X, Journal of Computational Physics, Nonlinearity, and Classical and Quantum Gravity.'
-'

 content:
   # Page type to display.
 E.g. post, talk, publication...